adamyap78/adamyap78.github.io/index.md

 ## Toolkit or Stack

-These are the tools I use to help my productivity, in no particular order:
+These are the tools I use to help me be productive:

+### Physical Tools

 - Macbook Air
 - iPhone
 - Pen and Paper
 - Whiteboards

-- Unplanned Phone Calls
-- Markdown
+### Mental Tools

 - The Rule of Threes
 - Zen Meditation and Mindfulness

-- Periodic Todo Lists (Daily, Weekly and Monthly)
-- Standups and Weekly Check-ins
+### Meetings

+- Phone Calls instead of Meetings
 - Walking Meetings
 - Very Short Meetings
+- Meeting-Free Days

+### Project Management

+- Standups and Weekly Check-ins
+- Time Bound Work
 - Not Multi-tasking
-- No Meeting Days
-- Time Bound Productivity
+- Periodic Todo Lists (Daily, Weekly and Monthly)

+### Software

-- Active Listening
+- Markdown
 - ChatGPT and Claude
-- Whatsapp
+- Cursor and Claude Code
 - <span class="mono">The Command Line</span>
 - Laravel